Queen’s Birthday honours list

 Director of Monash Industry Team Initiative (MITI) and Director of Industry Engagement at the Faculty of Engineering, Madeleine McManus OAM, received a Medal in the Order of Australia.
 A Monash Engineering and School of Business alumna, Madeleine is currently the most professionally qualified female engineer in Victoria.
 In 2016, she was nominated for the Telstra Business Women's Award in Public Sector and Academia for her exemplary leadership, based on collaboration, innovation and inclusion.

 Long-time friend of the University and Monash honorary Doctor of Laws recipient, Dr John Gandel AC, was also awarded with the Companion of Australia.
 He had previously received an Officer of Australia award.
-Along with his wife, Dr Pauline Gandel, the Gandel Foundation has been a strong supporter of Monash programs and scholarships.
+Along with his wife, Dr Pauline Gandel, Gandel Philanthropy has been a strong supporter of Monash programs and scholarships.
 The Gandel family is also a Monash family with four of Pauline and John’s children alumni of Monash as well as many of their grandchildren.

 We congratulate the following people and recognise the wonderful contributions they’ve made to our society.